-The Fund's mandate is to look for domestic (both short and long term) opportunities that are both listed on the ASX and unlisted.
-The Fund aims to have a concentrated portfolio of between 20 and 30 investments at all times and actively allocate capital to areas of the portfolio where the manager feels the greatest return on investment is possible.
+The Fund's mandate continues to be to look for domestic (both short and long term) opportunities that are both listed on the ASX and unlisted.
+The Fund aims to have a portfolio of between 50 and 100 investments at all times and actively allocate capital to areas of the portfolio where the manager feels the greatest return on investment is possible.
 All investments during the year were undertaken in accordance with the Fund's constitution.